 Student Research Funding

 Funding is available for Stanford University undergraduate and graduate students interested in studying Iran.
-Applications may focus on any aspect of Iranian history, culture, politics, and language and are due in the quarter before the anticipated research/study/travel.
+Applications may focus on any aspect of Iranian history, culture, politics, and language.
 Priority will be given to those minoring in Global Studies/Iranian Studies.

 The following types of projects are supported: